capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 Seller
 ======

-If the user of the Business API Ecosystem has the *Seller* role, he will be able to monetize his products by creating, catalogs, product specifications and product offerings.
+If the user of the SynchroniCity IoT Data Marketplace has the *Seller* role, he will be able to share and monetize his data sources by creating, catalogs, data source specifications and offerings.
 All these objects are managed accessing *My Stock* section.

 .. image:: ./images/user/catalog1.png
    :align: center